cgmuniz/music-n-manga-bot/README.md

 # JS Discord Bot
 A discord bot made by me just for fun

-It plays music (just YouTube for now), sends lyrics, videos, pp size and you can subscribe to mangas from MangaDex to be notified when a chapter is released
+It plays music (just YouTube for now), sends lyrics, videos and you can subscribe to mangas from MangaDex to be notified when a chapter is released

 ## Commands (prefix: &)
 #### Basic commands: